Solid Ground Downtown Circulator

 Yes, the Circulator is ADA accessible and able to accommodate all types of mobility assistance devices.

-4 of the 7 Circulator stops are also shared by King County Metro and all stops are within two blocks of an existing public transit route.
-Please reference the map on this webpage to see which transit providers and routes also service a Circulator stop.
+Four (4) of the 7 Circulator stops are also shared by King County Metro and all stops are within two blocks of an existing public transit route.
+Please reference the map above to see which transit providers and routes also stop at a Circulator stop.

 Solid Ground works to end poverty and undo racism and other oppression that are root causes of poverty.
 SDOT partners with Solid Ground in providing the Circulator Bus service.
-Please visit their webpage if you would like to learn more about the organization.
+Please visit the Solid Ground webpage to learn more.

 Flyers and Documents